-- If you have questions about an email, attachment or webpage, bring it to your organization’s IT or security experts before doing anything, or reach out to us.
+- If you have questions about an email, attachment or webpage, bring it to your organization’s IT or security experts before doing anything.
+You can also reach out to us.

-- Ensure that your systems are patched with the latest Windows updates.
+- Patch your systems with the latest Windows updates.

 This threat is still evolving and we’ll keep you updated as needed.
 As always, if you have any questions or concerns, don’t hesitate to reach out to us!